alan-turing-institute/apricot/README.md

 python run.py --client-id "<your client ID>" --client-secret "<your client secret>" --backend "<your backend>" --port 1389 --domain "<your domain name>" --redis-host "<your Redis server>"
 ```

-Alternatively, you can run in Docker by editing `docker/docker-compose.yaml` and running:
+If you prefer to use Docker, you can edit `docker/docker-compose.yaml` and run:

 ```bash
 docker compose up